Skip to Content

 More things to do in Alnwick

-Next to the castle is the recently restored Alnwick Garden, with fountains, formal walled gardens, a maze and poison garden.
-There’s also a gorgeous treehouse café and restaurant in the grounds.
+The Alnwick Garden next to the castle has fountains, formal walled gardens, a maze and poison garden.
+Bibliophiles won’t want to miss Alnwick’s eclectic Barter Books second-hand bookstore.
 Or call into the White Swan pub in Alnwick for a drink in the bar, where the original interiors from the Titanic’s sister ship have been reconstructed.
-And bibliophiles definitely won’t want to miss the eclectic Barter Books second-hand bookstore.

 Alnwick Gardens in Northumberland, England